stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 broadcasts the oldest instruction for other components to see.
 Instructions are retired after execution writeback is complete.

-If an the OCB output indicates a branch instruction or an exception, branch logic is invoked.
+If the OCB output indicates a branch instruction or an exception, branch logic is invoked.
 Instead of waiting for writeback to a register the writback logic in the Marocchino will perform the branch operations.
 This may include flushing the OCB.
 Special care is taken to handle branch delay slot instruction execution.